Moussaka: Other countries of Southeast Europe

-In Albania, Bulgaria, the former Yugoslavia, and Romania, potatoes are used instead of eggplant, pork or beef mince, and the top layer is usually milk or yogurt mixed with raw eggs, sometimes with a small amount of flour added.
+In Albania, Bulgaria, the former Yugoslavia, and Romania, potatoes are used instead of aubergine, pork or beef mince, and the top layer is usually milk or yogurt mixed with raw eggs, sometimes with a small amount of flour added.
 There is also a three-layer version: the bottom layer consists of ground pork and beef, the middle layer of potato slices, and the top layer is typically a custard.
 Each layer is cooked on its own and layered in a pan and baked until the top is browned.

-Typically, the Romanian version is made with potatoes or eggplant or cabbage.
+Typically, the Romanian version is made with potatoes or aubergine or cabbage.
 The layers start with the vegetable, then the layer of meat (usually pork), then vegetables, until the pot is full.
 Sometimes bread crumbs are used as a topping, sometimes slices of tomatoes and crushed cheese.
 The pot is then filled with tomato sauce.
 There is also a pasta variant, with pasta being used instead of vegetables.
 The "fasting" variant, which is vegan, replaces meat with mushrooms or a mix of sautéed onions and rice.

-In the rest of the Balkans, the top layer is often a custard: this is the version introduced in the UK by Elizabeth David's Mediterranean Cookery and where it remains the usual presentation.
+In the rest of the Balkans, the top layer is often a custard; this is the version introduced to the UK by Elizabeth David's Mediterranean Cookery and where it remains the usual presentation.
 Grated cheese or bread crumbs are often sprinkled on top.
+The potato version is also the most commonly used version in Norway, despite the most common of those potato versions (Toro) being incorrectly marketed as "Greek moussaka".

 Levant

-In the Levant, moussaka is a cooked dish made up primarily of tomatoes and eggplant, similar to Sicilian caponata, and may also include chickpeas.
+In the Levant, moussaka is a cooked dish made up primarily of tomatoes and aubergine, similar to Sicilian caponata, and may also include chickpeas.
 It may be served cold as a mezze dish, or hot.

 Egypt

-The Egyptian version of moussaka is made from layers of fried eggplant immersed in tomato sauce and then baked.
-A layer of seasoned cooked ground beef is usually added between the eggplant before baking.
+The Egyptian version of moussaka, mesaqa‘ah, is made from layers of fried aubergine immersed in tomato sauce and then baked.
+A layer of seasoned cooked ground beef is usually added between the aubergine before baking.
 The dish can be served hot but is usually chilled for a day or so to improve the taste.

 Turkey

 Turkish musakka is not layered.
-Instead, thinly sliced eggplant is fried and served in tomato-based meat sauce seasoned with green peppers, garlic and onions.
+Instead, thinly sliced aubergine is fried and served in tomato-based meat sauce seasoned with green peppers, garlic and onions.
 It is generally eaten with pilav and cacık.
 There are also variants with zucchini (courgettes, kabak musakka), carrots (havuç musakka) and potatoes (patates musakka).